IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 aggregated and displayed in the Astronomy Domain-Specific Metadata of the Dataset that the file belongs to.
 This FITS file metadata, is therefore searchable and browsable (facets) at the Dataset-level.

-Compresses Files: tar & zip
+Compressed Files: tar & zip
 ----------------------------------------

 Compressed files in tar and zip format are unpacked automatically.
 If it fails to unpack, for whatever reason, it will upload as